Paper2Code: Automating Code Generation from Scientific Papers in Machine Learning¶

 Loss & Training¶

-- Uses o3-mini-high as the default backbone LLM.
+- Defaults to o3-mini-high as the backbone LLM.

-- Supports a Self-Refine verify-and-refine step to further improve output quality at each stage.
+- Supports Self-Refine validation-refinement steps to further improve output quality across stages.

-- Evaluation: reference-based (when author code is available) + reference-free (when no code exists) + human evaluation (scored by first authors).
+- Evaluation: reference-based (when author code is available) + reference-free (no code available) + human evaluation (scoring by the first author).

 Key Experimental Results¶